vinny-paris/DnD/README.md

 ## Description:

 This package has three functions.
 It will create the character and produce an abbreviated character sheet as well as a small dice rolling function.
-The  functions are ```DnD``` and ```roll``` which is the character creator and the dice rolling function respectively.
+The  functions are ```DnD(which.character, level, race, class)``` and ```roll(sides, num.of.dice, type)``` which is the character creator and the dice rolling function respectively.
+Once the DnD character has been created there are two types of special rolling that are available ```check_rolL(which.character, skill)``` and ```saving_throw(which.character, save)``` that will roll for a skill check or a saving throw for the DnD character.